Driving in German Cities, Towns and Villages

 Broken White Line

-Solid and Broken White Line indicates passing is allowed for drivers on the side of the broken line and prohibited for drivers on the side of the solid line.
+Solid and Broken White Line (sign 296) indicates that passing is allowed for drivers on the side of the broken line and prohibited for drivers on the side of the solid line.

-A road with a priority road sign (sign 306 ) indicates that traffic on this road has "right-of-way" over traffic entering from other roads at unmarked intersections.
-Outside of city limits, parking on a priority road is prohibited, unless there are marked signs for Parking.
+Germany has a unique priority road sign (sign 306) which indicates that road as a priority road.
+Traffic on this road has the right-of-way over traffic entering this road at unmarked intersections.
+Outside of cities and communities, parking on a priority road is prohibited, unless there are marked signs for Parking.

-Indicates the end of the priority road and the end of "right-of-way".
+Indicates the end of the priority road and the end of right-of-way (sign 306).

 Sign 306 with 1002-12

-Indicates that traffic on the priority road (shown by the bold, curved black line) has the right-of-way at the next junction.
+Indicates that traffic on the priority road (indicated by the wide, curved black line) has the right-of-way at the next junction.

-This sign gives the vehicle on the priority road the right-of-way, not only when turning left, but it also has right-of-way while driving straight.
+This sign gives the driver on the priority road right-of-way not only when turning left, but also he/she also has right-of-way while driving straight.

 Sign 306 with 1002-21

-Sign 306 with 1002-21 requires the driver to yield to oncoming traffic from straight ahead and traffic from the right side.
+Sign 306 with 1002-21 requires the driver to yield to traffic coming from the right.

 Drivers who leave the priority road have the right-of-way over drivers who have yield signs.
-The driver who stays on the priority road must use his/her turn signal when the priority road turns.
+Drivers who stay on the priority road must use their turn signal when the priority road turns.

-It indicates that traffic on this road has the right-of-way at the next intersection.
+Indicates that traffic on this road has the right-of-way only at the next intersection only.

 Right before Left

-When crossing roads have equal priority, vehicles coming from the right side have the right-of-way at intersections, junctions, and traffic circles.
-This rule applies to all motor vehicles, bicycles, and animal-drawn wagons.
-The right-before-left rule applies at all intersections regardless of the width of the street or the angle of the intersection.
-There are some exceptions to right-before-left, which are mentioned below.
+When traffic signs are absent, vehicles coming from the right have the right-of-way at intersections, junctions, and traffic circles.
+This rule applies to motor vehicles, bicycles, and animal-drawn wagons.
+Excluding the exceptions below, the right-before-left rule applies at all intersections regardless of the width of the street or the angle of the intersection.

 Exceptions for Right before Left Rule

-Vehicles coming from pedestrian zones (signs 239 and 242) or a pedestrian priority zone (sign 325) onto through roads must yield.
-Drivers exiting such areas must yield to all traffic, including pedestrians and bicycles.
+- Vehicles coming from pedestrian zones (signs 239 and 242) or from a pedestrian priority zone

-Indicates area / path restricted to and mandatory for pedestrians.
+Indicates areas restricted to and mandatory for pedestrians.